propertyhive/WP-Property-Hive-Stamp-Duty-Calculator/README.txt

 2. Users are instantly shown the stamp duty owed once they've completed the form

 == Changelog ==

+= 1.0.6 =
+* Includes the new 2020/21 temporary reduced rates
+* Declared support for WordPress 5.4.2

 = 1.0.5 =
 * Added ability to pass in 'price' attribute to shortcode for when being used on a property page